Suspect caught in fatal shooting of 3 U.Va. football players

 In addition, officials learned about a prior incident outside Charlottesville involving a weapons violation, Longo said.
 That incident was not reported to the university as it should have been, he said.

+“But how do we deal with it afterwards?” she asked.
+“What’s it going to be like in a week, in a month?”

-Eva Surovell, the editor in chief of the student newspaper, The Cavalier Daily, said that after students received an alert about an active shooter late Sunday night, she ran to the parking garage, but saw that it was blocked off by police.
+Eva Surovell, the editor in chief of the student newspaper, The Cavalier Daily, said that after students received an alert about an active shooter, she ran to the parking garage, but saw that it was blocked off by police.
 When she went to a nearby intersection, she was told to go shelter in place.

-“A police officer told me that the shooter was nearby, and I needed to return home as soon as possible,” she said.

-She waited with other reporters, hoping to get additional details, then returned to her room to start working on the story.
-The gravity of the situation sunk in.

 “My generation is certainly one that’s grown up with generalized gun violence, but that doesn’t make it any easier when it’s your own community,” she said.